-Passport, valid for 12 months.
-Please include 2 photocopies of the passport bio page.
+- Passport, valid for 12 months.
+Include 2 photocopies of the passport bio page.
 If you have held a previous passport, you must submit your previous passport with your application.

-2 passport sized colour photos taken in the past six months that meet our specifications.
+- 2 passport sized colour photos taken in the past six months that meet specifications.

 COURSE OF STUDY